English

 The Big Idea of Writing

 Writing at London Fields helps develop pupils’ competencies in two key areas- transcription (spelling and handwriting) and composition (articulating ideas and structuring them in speech and writing).
 Carefully planned, regular writing opportunities also allow the pupils to develop their writing stamina, ensuring all pupils can write at length.
-Every week the pupils are given the opportunity to write an extended piece for a range of real purposes and audiences and to practise specific transcription and composition skills.
+Every week, the pupils are given the opportunity to write an extended piece for a range of real purposes and audiences and to apply their transcription knowledge.
 The pupils are given opportunities to develop their ability to think aloud, explore and collect ideas, draft and re-read their writing as it forms.
 Pupils are also taught the importance of proof-reading and monitoring their own writing to make sure it is effective.
-Each year, pupils embark on a several whole school writing projects.
-The outcomes of these projects celebrate progression in writing across the school.
+At London Fields, the pupils are taught the relevant knowledge and receive an appropriate level of practice before being expected to produce complex pieces of extended writing.

 The Big Idea of Communicating

 Spoken language underpins the development of reading and writing.
 The quality and variety of language that the pupils hear and speak are vital for developing their vocabulary and grammar and their understanding for reading and writing.
-Pupils are provided with opportunities to develop their spoken language though meaningful talk opportunities such as whole-class debates, partner work, group work, reading aloud for performance or fluency and drama based activities.
+Pupils develop their speaking and listening skills by being taught explicit knowledge and having frequent opportunities to develop their spoken language though meaningful talk opportunities such as whole-class debates, partner work, group work, reading aloud for performance or fluency and drama based activities.

 English across the curriculum